ygchoi0521/tract/README.md

 These are personal notes, take everything here with a grain of salt. -- Kali

-## Epic: Kaldi acoustic model runner
+## Epic: Kaldi acoustic model runner.
+(DONE. very satisafactory, not integrated)

 ### Backlog: TODO

-* establish an AM RTF bench
-* declutter kaldi LSTM into scan + small pieces
-* propagate Downsample Op upstream
-* make Scan (and whatever else) pulse aware (-> stateful)
-* discover and apply concat/slice optimisation
+* optim discover and apply concat/slice optimisation, then push them out of scan
-* improve mat*vec product (i presume LSTM will generate lots of them)
-* put test in CI
-* support inner networks profiling

 ### Backlog: nice to have

+* establish an AM RTF bench: complex. hand-made measurement to 50% on a raspi 3b+
 * type the "incorporate" behaviour
-* declutter ONNX black box recs and maybe TF LSTM to Scan + small pieces
+* declutter TF LSTM to Scan + small pieces
-* should Scan be rewritten in terms of Loop, Alloc, View, Assign ?
+* should Scan be rewritten in terms of Loop, Alloc, View, Assign ? look at opset 11
 * optimize arithmetic noop (+0, *1 to generalize peepholes lstm op drops)

 ### Done

+* 2019-08 improve mat*vec product (i presume LSTM will generate lots of them)
+* 2019-09 support inner networks profiling
+* 2019-08 declutter kaldi LSTM into scan + small pieces
+* 2019-08 propagate Downsample Op upstream
+* 2019-08 make Scan (and whatever else) pulse aware (-> stateful)
 * 2019-07-11 We have a bunch of unit tests passing.

 * 2019-07-15 Refactored core to be able to manipulate models with commong api.
 Made dump recursive.